hcavarsan/pipedash/README.md

 - Cancel running builds
 - Multiple instances of the same provider type

-When triggering or re-running a workflow, the app fetches available parameters directly from the provider plugin (workflow inputs for GitHub Actions, build parameters for Jenkins, etc.) and displays them in a form.
+When triggering or re-running a workflow, the app fetches available parameters directly from the provider plugin (workflow inputs for GitHub Actions, pipeline variables for GitLab CI, build parameters for Jenkins and Buildkite, etc.) and displays them in a form.

 **Privacy First**